 Bertelsmann has been the majority shareholder of RTL Group since July 2001.
-RTL Group’s shares (ISIN: LU0061462528) are publicly traded on the regulated market (Prime Standard) of the Frankfurt Stock Exchange and on the Brussels and Luxembourg stock exchangesexchange.
+RTL Group’s shares (ISIN: LU0061462528) are publicly traded on the regulated market (Prime Standard) of the Frankfurt and Luxembourg stock exchanges.
 Since September 2013, RTL Group has been listed in the prestigious MDAX stock index.
 As of 13 May 2019, the RTL Group shares are no longer listed on Euronext Brussels.
 RTL Group publishes its consolidated accounts in accordance with IFRS.

 RTL Group’s business comprises the following six reporting segments: Mediengruppe RTL Deutschland (including RTL Radio Deutschland), Groupe M6 (including the French RTL family of radio stations), Fremantle, RTL Nederland, RTL Belgium and Others (which includes RTL Hungary, RTL Croatia, RTL Group’s Luxembourgish activities and the investment accounted for using the equity method, Atresmedia in Spain).
 Other segments also includes RTL Group’s ad-tech platform, SpotX, and the digital video businesses such as BBTV, Divimove and United Screens.